Cortisone Injection London

 What drugs we use at Cortisone Injection London Clinic?

 The most commonly used steroid drugs are known as hydrocortisone, methylprednisolone and triamcinolone.
-They have brand names too such as Depo-medrone and Kenalog.
+They have brand names too such as Depo-medrone and Kenalog injections.
 In addition, a local anaesthetic known as Lidocaine is used.

 How Cortisone Injection are given?